osm-search/Nominatim/docs/admin/Migration.md

 SQL statements should be executed from the PostgreSQL commandline.
 Execute `psql nominatim` to enter command line mode.

+## 3.6.0 -> master

+### Introducing `nominatim` command line tool

+The various php utilities have been replaced with a single `nominatim` command line tool.
+Make sure to adapt any scripts.
+There is no direct 1:1 matching between the old utilities and the commands of nominatim CLI.
+The following list gives you a list of nominatim sub-commands that contain functionality of each script:

+* ./utils/setup.php: `import`, `freeze`, `refresh`
+* ./utils/update.php: `replication`, `add-data`, `index`, `refresh`
+* ./utils/specialphrases.php: `special-phrases`
+* ./utils/check_import_finished.php: `check-database`
+* ./utils/warm.php: `warm`
+* ./utils/export.php: `export`

+Try `nominatim <command> --help` for more information about each subcommand.

+`./utils/query.php` no longer exists in its old form. `nominatim search` provides a replacement.

 ## 3.5.0 -> 3.6.0

 ### Change of layout of search_name_* tables